 These achievements really support personal development and students who have participated in LAMDA classes have not only really grown in their confidence to speak in public, but also in class and when making presentations related to their work.
 Any student interested in being part of the LAMDA classes, need to see Mrs Crawford or Miss King.

 Congratulations to all students involved on these excellent achievements – we look forward to your next set of results!!

-Parents/carers can find a copy of all letters that are sent out by the school during the spring term 2019 below.
+Parents/carers can find a copy of all letters that are sent out by the school during the summer term 2019 below: